Our Goal

 Lorraine Waitman

-I moved to Lomontville in 2012 following a long career at the United Nations.
-I started volunteering at the Food Pantry in 2014.
-In 2018 I began working as the Weekend Backpack Coordinator with other volunteers at the Food Pantry, it has been a wonderful experience.
-I love that our pantry focuses on neighbors helping neighbors in our community.
+Lorraine moved to Lomontville in 2012 following a long career at the United Nations.
+She started volunteering at the Food Pantry in 2014.
+In 2018 she began working as the Weekend Backpack Coordinator with other volunteers at the Food Pantry, and found it to be a wonderful experience.
+Lorraine especially loves that the pantry focuses on neighbors helping neighbors in our community.

 Thomas Jackson